We are open

 When you book a ticket, we will need your contact details so that we can let you know if we need to close the Collection at short notice, or if it is otherwise necessary to contact you about your visit.

-Our current opening hours are 10am-3pm daily (from 1 October opening hours are 10am-4pm daily).
+Our current opening hours are 10am-4pm daily (from 1 November hours will be 10am-5pm).

 The cloakroom is closed, so please do not bring large bags or coats with you as you will have to carry everything you bring with you on your visit.
 Bags larger than a small bag or handbag will not be permitted.

-The cafe is currently closed, however a coffee cart is available outside the museum selling water, tea, coffee and pastries.
+The Restaurant and Cafe reopens on 24 October, however a coffee cart is available outside the museum selling water, tea, coffee and pastries.

 Please do not bring food with you as this cannot be taken into the galleries.